GoogleCloudPlatform/community/tutorials/private-forseti-with-scc-integration/index.md

         --cloudsql-region us-east4 /
         --gcs-location us-east4

-    With this step, we are essentially running Deployment Manager to create the components necessary to install Forseti.
+    With this step, you are essentially running Deployment Manager to create the components necessary to install Forseti.
     You can follow the installation on the [**Deployments** page](http://console.cloud.google.com/dm/deployments) as well as the command line.